ncoblentz/kubernetes_burpenterprise/README.md

     script:
       - apt update
       - apt install -y curl
-      - curl 10.0.0.15:3000
+      - curl 10.0.0.15:3000 #IP of my host machine running the juice-shop docker image
 ```
-6. Go to CI/CD ⮕ Pipelines, and click on the current pipeline ⮕ burpscan
+6. Go to CI/CD ⮕ Pipelines, and click on the current pipeline ⮕ burpscan, and review the output

 ⮕